opendistro/for-elasticsearch-docs/docs/install/rpm.md

 1. To start Open Distro for Elasticsearch, run `sudo systemctl start elasticsearch.service`.

-1. To check the status of the service, run `systemctl status elasticsearch.service`.

 1. Send requests to the server to verify that Elasticsearch is up and running:

    ```bash